-Marketing managers bring their own creative ideas and strategy to the table, as well.
+Marketing managers bring their own creative ideas and strategy to the table as well.
 They draw on their knowledge of traditional and digital channels to meaningfully collaborate with professionals across disciplines.
-A great marketing manager uses their excellent communication and leadership skills to bring the best out of their teams.
+Great marketing managers use their excellent communication and leadership skills to bring the best out of their teams.

 Are you a job seeker?

 and apply online

 National Average Salary

 Marketing manager salaries vary by experience, industry, organization size, and geography.
 To explore salary ranges by local market, please visit our sister site zengig.com.